Quercus lanata

-Quercus lanata, the woolly-leaved oak, is a species of Quercus native to southern and southeastern Asia, including India (from eastern Uttarakhand to Arunachal Pradesh), Bhutan, Nepal, Indochina (Vietnam, Myanmar, northern Thailand), and southwestern China (Guangxi, Tibet, Yunnan).
+Quercus lanata, the woolly-leaved oak, is a species of Quercus native to southern and southeastern Asia, including the Himalayas of India (from eastern Uttarakhand to Arunachal Pradesh), Bhutan, Nepal, and Tibet, Sri Lanka, Indochina (Myanmar, northern Thailand, and Vietnam), and southwestern China (Guangxi, Sichuan, and Yunnan).
 It is a large evergreen tree up to 30 m tall.
 The leaves are thick and leathery, green on top but covered in thick wool on the underside.
 It is classified in subgenus Cerris, section Ilex.

 This oak tree grows up to 20 m tall, and under the synonym Quercus oblongata has been recorded from Vietnam, where it may be called sồi bạc or sồi bạch mao.

 Subspecies

-Two subspecies are recognized by Plants of the World Online as of February 2023:
+Two subspecies are recognized by Plants of the World Online as of July 2026: